VE Day: events and general information

 Published: 15 March 2015

-From: Ministry of Defence Office of the Leader of the House of Commons Prime Minister's Office, 10 Downing Street Department for Communities and Local Government Department for Culture, Media & Sport Department for Education Foreign & Commonwealth Office
+From: Ministry of Defence Office of the Leader of the House of Commons Prime Minister's Office, 10 Downing Street Department for Communities and Local Government Department for Digital, Culture, Media & Sport Department for Education Foreign & Commonwealth Office